 The Background on To-Go Alcohol in New York State

-On March 17, 2020, in response to the Coronavirus pandemic, Governor Cuomo issued an Executive Order permitting restaurants to offer alcohol for both takeout and delivery.
-Normally, with the exception of takeout beer, on-premises licensees (restaurants, bars, taverns, clubs, arenas, catering establishments, etc.) are only permitted to sell alcohol for consumption on their licensed premises.
-The Executive Order allows New York State liquor licensees with on-premises licenses to sell wine and spirits- in addition to beer- by the bottle for takeout and delivery in conjunction with a food sale.
-The sale of takeout mixed drinks or delivery, in conjunction with a food sale, is also permitted so long as they are in closed containers consistent with any open container ordinances.
-These off-premises sales privileges have been extended multiple times by Governor Cuomo, and currently run through March 28, 2021.
+In March 2020, during the early stages of the COVID-19 crisis, then-Governor Cuomo issued an Executive Order which permitted restaurants to offer alcohol for both takeout and delivery.
+Usually, on-premises licensees (restaurants, bars, taverns, clubs, arenas, catering establishments, etc.) are only permitted to sell alcohol for consumption on their licensed premises, except takeout beer.
+The Executive Order allowed on-premises licensees to sell wine and spirits- in addition to beer- by the bottle for takeout and delivery in conjunction with a food sale.
+The sale of mixed drinks for takeout or delivery in conjunction with a food sale is also permitted so long they are in closed containers consistent with any open container ordinances.

-If you have questions regarding the operation of your existing New York liquor licensed business, and/or are contemplating applying for a new license, please contact Alexandra B. Becker, Esq. by e-mail (email@example.com) or phone (518.432.3188) for a no-cost consultation to see how the Alcoholic Beverage Team at Nolan Heller Kauffman may be able to assist.
+If you have questions regarding the operation of your existing New York licensed business and are contemplating applying for a new license, don’t hesitate to get in touch with Alexandra B. Becker, Esq. by e-mail (email@example.com) or phone (518.432.3188) for a no-cost consultation to see how the Alcoholic Beverage Team at Nolan Heller Kauffman may be able to assist.